SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 * * *

 # tl;dr
-* ~~Life feels different now, I took it too far.
+* [^11]~~Life feels different now, I took it too far.
 I learned more about registers, calling conventions and assembly and have seen too much.
-I would very much like to never do this again.~~ [^11]
+I would very much like to never do this again.~~
 * `rapsearch` probably corrupts temporary files causing job failure for searches writing to the same output directory if you don't use the `-o` option.
 * I am not a very good computer.
 * Read. **Everything**.